NtricProject/.github/profile/README.md

 We are creating useful services to everyone including users and developers.

-© 2022 Cryental and Volistx Solutions.
+© 2022 Cryental and Volistx Team.